polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/015-tenny-the-transformer-sentiment-analyst-with-an-attitude-is-born/README.md

 Yes, indeed, it's promising.

+Another prompt: `#context\n\nI love my new MacBook Pro.
+What do you think?\n\n#response\n\n`

+Tenny's response: `Your new MacBook Pro is great, especially if you're into fashion and need to pretend your laptop is a handbag.!`

+Even more promising!

 With more refined samples and further training, Tenny will be more than ready to take on the world.

 ### Reflections on the Process and Outcome: